jamiebrn/planeturem/docs/networking.md

 ```
 Which comes with the question - why are these virtual abstract functions in `IPacketData`, and not simply defined there?

 This is due to how cereal handles serialisation of types - templated functions are used for serialisation, meaning when `archive(*this)` is called in `IPacketData`, we are essentially calling `IPacketData::cereal_serialize` as there is no virtual dispatch at compile time.

-This wil not serialise the correct type, despite the actual underlying type of a pointer to `IPacketData`.
-As we need to call `cereal_serialize` for the correct type (which is determined at compile time), we must put the `serialise` and `deserialise` functions in every `IPacketData` derived struct.
+This means each `IPacketData` derived struct must contain its own `serialise` and `deserialise` implementation.

 To simplify this I just wrote a macro called `PACKET_SERIALISATION()` which could be written in every derived type, which would define the functions for that type.
 With `IPacketData` having virtual `serialise` and `deserialise` functions, the correct function corresponding to that type will be dispatched to at runtime, ultimately calling the respective type's `cereal_serialize` function.